At Anne of Cleves House you can explore how the Tudors and Elizabethans lived, worked and relaxed at home.

 Find out about the part played by this beautiful medieval house in the story of one of England’s most famous kings, Henry VIII.
 Other highlights include the authentically furnished kitchen and the garden which uses traditional plants and Tudor planting schemes.

-Our new Cafe and Tudor tea garden is now open.
-There is a separate access to the museum which allows non museum visitors to come and enjoy a drink in the setting of this beautiful former home.
-For more detail see practicalities.
+Our café and Tudor tea garden has a separate access to the museum which allows non-museum visitors to come and enjoy a drink in the setting of this beautiful former home.
+For more details click on Anne of Cleves Cafe & Tudor Tea Garden on left hand menu.

-A combined admission ticket with Lewes castle is available.
+A combined admission ticket with Lewes castle is available at the following prices:

 A reduced price for groups of 15 or more is available.
 Please contact Anne of Cleves House or see our property leaflet for details.